mcraiha/CSharp-Dithering/README.md

 Parrot image (half.png) is made from image that comes from [Kodak Lossless True Color Image Suite](http://r0k.us/graphics/kodak/) and it doesn't have any specific license.

 ## Samples
 I took the famous [parrot image](http://r0k.us/graphics/kodak/kodim23.html) and reduced its size.
-Then I ran the image with all dithering methods and using [Web safe colors](https://en.wikipedia.org/wiki/Web_colors#Web-safe_colors) as palette.
+Then I ran the image (which has 64655 different colors) with all dithering methods and using [Web safe colors](https://en.wikipedia.org/wiki/Web_colors#Web-safe_colors) as palette.

 ![Original](https://github.com/mcraiha/CSharp-Dithering/blob/master/Samples/half.png)